Neuro-Spectral Architectures for Causal Physics-Informed Networks: Experiments

-For our first benchmark, we tackle the linear wave equation in heterogeneous media, a canonical problem in acoustics, seismic, and electromagnetism \cite{huang2022wave,qi2024electromagnetism,rashtbehesht2022wave}.
-The problem is:
+As our first benchmark, we consider an initial-value problem for the linear wave equation in an infinite heterogeneous medium, a canonical problem in acoustics, seismics, and electromagnetism, \cite{huang2022wave,qi2024electromagnetism,rashtbehesht2022wave}:

-where $\Delta$ denotes the usual Laplacian in two spatial dimensions and $\sigma = 0.1$.
-The numerical experiments are based on a standard problem in acoustic geophysics, involving an infinite medium stratified into three horizontal layers, with vertically increasing speed $c(\x)$, a benchmark regularly found in seismic datasets \cite{deng2023openfwi,stankovich2023synthetic}.
-This causes wave reflections at the interfaces between layers.
+where \;$\Delta$ denotes the Laplacian in the spatial dimensions, $\sigma = 0.1$, and $c$ denotes the material-dependent wave speed.
+This material heterogeneity leads to wave reflection and refraction at the interfaces between layers.
+We evaluate NeuSA in three scenarios of increasing complexity: the 2D wave equation for an environment with three horizontal layers (hereafter referred to as 2D Layers), the 3D wave equation in a medium with two horizontal layers (here referred to as 3D Layers), and the 2D Marmousi model.
+In all cases, the spatial domain is truncated to $[-2,2]^d$ for $d=2,3$.
+This is a valid approximation to the infinite domain scenario as long as the propagating waves do not reach the domain boundaries.

+For the 2D Layers and 3D Layers cases, the propagation medium consists of three and two horizontal layers, respectively.
+Such simplified test problems are frequently found in seismic datasets \cite{stankovich2023synthetic}.
+The Marmousi reservoir model \cite{brougois1990marmousi} is a canonical benchmark with highly complex stratified medium in two dimensions, containing folds of rocks and an overlying water layer \cite{deng2023openfwi}.
+Images depicting both 2D media may be found in \autoref{sec:appendix_experiments}.

-For \method{}, we initialize the neural vector field near the solution of the homogeneous wave equation and constrain $\mathcal{F}_\theta$ to take a low-rank form, as detailed in Appendix B .
-The model is trained for 2,000 steps using $201\times201$ basis elements and integrated over $201$ time steps.
+For \method{}, we initialize the neural vector field near the solution of the homogeneous wave equation and constrain $\mathcal{F}_\theta$ to take a low-rank form, as detailed in \autoref{sec:appendix_implementation}.
+The model is trained for 2,000 steps, using $201^d$ basis elements and integrated over $201$ time steps.
 The baseline models are trained for 20,000 steps, using 10,000 random collocation points for the PDE and 1,000 points for the initial conditions.
-See Fig. \ref{fig: teaser} for a visualization.
+See \autoref{fig:teaser} for an image depicting the results obtained for the 2D Layers and \autoref{fig:marmousi} for the Marmousi reservoir.
+The results obtained for the 3D Layers case are presented in \autoref{sec:appendix_experiments}.